SamAllen06/lake_temp_work/documentation/working_with_docker_image/basic_linux.md

 ### cp (copy)

-Copys files or directories from the first path to the second.
+Copies files or directories from the first path to the second.
 Can also be used to rename the copy.

 Usage `cp [path1] [path2]`